Pacers tie it on Haliburton's jumper at buzzer, then beat Knicks 138-135 in OT of East finals Game 1

-The Knicks led by 14 points with under 3 minutes remaining in regulation, but Aaron Nesmith brought the Pacers back with a flurry of late 3-pointers.
+The Knicks led by 14 points with under three minutes remaining in regulation, but Aaron Nesmith brought the Pacers back with a flurry of 3-pointers.

 Replay confirmed that Haliburton's toe was on the line and it was a 2-pointer that tied it at 125.
 Andrew Nembhard eventually made the go-ahead basket with 26 seconds remaining in OT.